Hannoob/Windows10AwsCloudStorageClient/README.md

 ### Step 2 - Create the bucket in AWS

-Log into your AWS account (oo create one if you don't have one already) and navigate to the S3 service.
+Log into your AWS account (or create one if you don't have one already) and navigate to the S3 service.
 Once in S3 create a new bucket:

 ![Creating a bucket](https://github.com/Hannoob/windows10-aws-cloud-storage-client/blob/master/images/S3.bmp)